-What Can a Handyman Do in Mount Juliet, Tennessee?
+What Can a Handyman Do Without a License in Mount Juliet, Tennessee?

 Mount Juliet is in Wilson County, Tennessee.
 Tennessee generally requires a state contractor license for contracting projects at $25,000 or more (labor + materials), but smaller "handyman"-type jobs below that threshold can often be performed without a state contractor license—however, electrical, plumbing, HVAC, and gas work are still regulated and commonly require properly licensed trades and permits.
 In addition, a Mount Juliet business license and a Wilson County business license are typically required if you are conducting business in those jurisdictions, with fees tied to gross receipts.